-Yes absolutely, it’s an accepted fact that Google treats some sectors very differently especially when it comes to competitive industries such as fashion, insurance, and finance.
-In these competitive fields, Google isn’t convenient about giving anyone a quick advantage just because they own an EMD domain.
+Yes absolutely, it’s an accepted fact that Google treats some sectors very differently, especially when it comes to competitive industries such as fashion, insurance, and finance.
+Google isn’t convenient about giving anyone a quick advantage just because they own an EMD domain in these competitive fields.

-The best attitude is to look at each industry and the SERPs that you are targeting separately.
-As for some industries such as loans and insurance, there are very few (if any) in the search results.
-However, if you look up the keyword “casino bonuses”, around seven to eight sites on page one have the word “casino” in their domain name, this example can pretty much indicate the importance of researching each industry in domain matching.
-For industries where there is much less competition and fewer exact match domain penalties handed out, you’ll be more likely to succeed using an exact match domain.
+The best attitude is to look at each industry and the SERPs you are targeting separately.
+As for some sectors such as loans and insurance, there are very few (if any) in the search results.
+However, if you look up the keyword “casino bonuses”, around seven to eight sites on page one have the word “casino” in their domain name; this example can pretty much indicate the importance of researching each industry in domain matching.
+For industries where there are much less competition and fewer exact match domain penalties handed out, you’ll be more likely to succeed using an exact match domain.

-What Is Exact Match Domain Penalty and Why It Happens?
+What Is Exact Match Domain Penalty and Why It Happens (Exact Match Keyword Penalty)?

-Since December 2000 Google has been changing its ranking algorithms as it released the toolbar extension.
-Back in the time, that toolbar update demonstrates vast changes which created the SEO industry as we know it.
-As a matter of fact, it was the first time PageRank was published in a consequential or utilizable form.
+Since December 2000, Google has changed its ranking algorithms as it released the toolbar extension.
+Back in the time, that toolbar update demonstrated profound changes, which created the SEO industry as we know it.
+It was the first time PageRank was published consequential or utilizable.
 Over the past decade, Google continued to filter and improve the quality of its search results as it began to omit the poor-quality content and boost the good stuff to the top of the SERPs.